You're History

 "You're History" is a song by British-based pop act Shakespears Sister, released in July 1989 by FFRR Records as the second single from their debut album, Sacred Heart (1989).
 The song is written by the act with Richard Feldman and Patrick Seymour, and produced by them with Feldman and Jimmy Iovine.
 It was the first release to present the act as a duo and their first chart hit, reaching number seven in the United Kingdom.
-Outside the UK, "You're History" reached number five in Finland, number seven in Luxembourg and entered the top 40 in Australia, Ireland, and New Zealand.
+Outside the UK, "You're History" reached number five in Finland, peaked at number seven in Luxembourg, and entered the top 40 in Australia, Ireland, and New Zealand.
 The accompanying music video was directed by Sophie Muller, depicting the act in a glittering vaudeville style.

 Background

 "You're History" is the first release to present Shakespears Sister as a duo comprising Siobhan Fahey and Marcella Detroit, as opposed to a solo project by Fahey.
 The single sleeve depicts the two seen from the back with Detroit wielding a guitar; however, an early pressing of the single used an alternate cover depicting only Fahey.
 Another alternate cover is used for the "Voodoo Remix" single, which is similar to the cover depicting both Fahey and Detroit but features Fahey looking at Detroit instead of straight ahead.